 It must be that I pray low

-That God did not listen to me
+God does not listen to me

 It must be that I pray low

-That God did not listen to me.
+God does not listen to me.

-A LAMENT AND A REMEMBRANCE
+A LAMENT AND REMEMBRANCE

 I am passing (the land).
 I am crying